Ralph Edwards (homesteader): Final years and postscript

 Edwards separated from his wife in 1965, having sold The Birches to American buyers against her will.
-Edith arranged with the buyers that she could continue to live there; their elder son, Stanley, who had left Lonesome Lake at seventeen, returned to live with his mother, and their younger son, John, eventually repurchased it.
+Ethel arranged with the buyers that she could continue to live there; their elder son, Stanley, who had left Lonesome Lake at seventeen, returned to live with his mother, and their younger son, John, eventually repurchased it.
 Edwards then took up commercial ocean fishing in his 70s, and for the remainder of his days lived in Prince Rupert.
 He died in 1977 of cancer.

-By the time Edith Edwards died, nobody was living at The Birches, and the property had begun to deteriorate back to nature.
+By the time Ethel Edwards died, nobody was living at The Birches, and the property had begun reverting back to nature.
 John Edwards made efforts to restore the farm beginning in the late 1980s, but all the buildings on the property burned to the ground in a forest fire in July–August 2004, and John died in 2007.
 A documentary called Crusoe of Lonesome Lake was filmed in 1988 by Tony Wade, featuring footage of the historic property and buildings before the fire.
+Ralph's granddaughter Susan Turner (the daughter of Trudy) inherited the land; around 2024 she sold it to a non-profit that had raised money from donations around the world, who then donated the property to Tweedsmuir Provincial Park.